nilaykumar/obe-mdn-anki/README.md

 ## Known issues

-- The silhouette field includes whitespace and punctuation (e.g. question marks contribute an extra charactr of silhouette at the end of a speak prompt).
+- The silhouette field includes whitespace and punctuation (e.g. question marks contribute an extra character of silhouette at the end of a speak prompt).